 The perfect chocolate chip cookie is elusive; for some, it's a life long search.
 Sometimes, when the mood strikes and time is tight, the back-of-the-bag recipe is just fine.
-Sometimes, you just want it for the raw dough (or at least I do).
+Sometimes, you just want it for the raw dough (don't lie, we all do this).
 But if you're seeking perfection, it takes a long time to find a recipe that tastes amazing, has an ideal rise, and impeccable texture.

-This recipe has been years in the making - and no, it's not perfect.
-I doubt I'll ever think anything I make is truly perfect - there's always room to improve in my mind (the perfectionist's curse).
-But it's certainly the closest I've come to creating a flawless chocolate chip cookie; soft and chewy, not too thin, the right balance of sweetness and chocolate (incidentally, if you're looking for a crisp cookie, this isn't the recipe for you).
+This recipe has been years in the making - and no, it's not perfect; I doubt I'll ever think anything I make is truly perfect.
+But it's certainly the closest I've come to creating a flawless chocolate chip cookie; soft and chewy, not too thin, the right balance of sweetness and chocolate.
+(Incidentally, if you're looking for a crisp cookie, this isn't the recipe for you!)

 Chewy Chocolate Chip Cookies

 - 240 g all purpose flour (2 cups)

 - 170 g butter (3/4 cup, 1.5 sticks)

 - 200 g brown sugar (1 cup, packed)*